NFARAdmin/TA100-GitFlowWebsite/2_GetStarted.md

 Not installed?
 Here is a guide on how to install Git on your computer: [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Follow the steps in order to install Git (make sure to follow steps for your operating system - MacOS or Windows ).

 7. Once you have Git installed we need to customize the environment.
 Before we do that, do you have a GitHub account?
 If you do, great, if not, please create one here [GitHub Sign Up](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).
 Make sure to use your **personal** email when creating the GitHub account.
-You will need to create a GitHub account in order to remotely access the repository.
+You will need to create a GitHub account in order to remotely access the repository and exercises.
 Remember, *Git* is local, *GitHub* is remote.
 Please create the GitHub account and come back here.

 8. Once you have confirmed that Git is installed, you'll want to customize the environment.